 - Black Stripe Rug (with light or carpeted floors) and Light Cream Rug (for dark or wood floors)

-- Lockers (2 tiered) and Lockers (single tiered) -you would need to spray paint them yellow because I can’t find anything except super bright yellow.
-I just ordered these in blue because they were on sale and I will spray paint them orange for my son’s room.
+- Lockers (multi tiered) and Lockers (single tiered) -you would need to spray paint them yellow because I can’t find anything except super bright yellow.
+I just ordered these in blue because they were on sale, and I will spray paint them orange for my son’s room.

 - Wire Mesh Wall Basket

-- Typewriter Framed Wall Art – matching set with Sewing Machine Framed Wall Art
+- Typewriter Wall Art – matching set with Guitar Framed Wall Art

 - World Globe